vysakhprakash7328/Inventory-management/Readme.md

    ```
    git clone https://github.com/yourusername/inventory_management.git
    cd inventory_management

-Create a virtual environment:
+2. **Create a virtual environment:**

     python -m venv venv

-Activate the virtual environment:
+3. **Activate the virtual environment:**

     On Windows:

     venv\Scripts\activate
     On macOS/Linux:

     source venv/bin/activate
     Install dependencies: Create a requirements.txt file with the following contents:

     Django>=3.0,<4.0
     djangorestframework>=3.12,<4.0
     djangorestframework-authtoken>=1.0
     redis>=4.0

-Then run:
+4. **Then run:**

     pip install -r requirements.txt
     Run database migrations:

     python manage.py migrate
     Create a superuser (optional):

     python manage.py createsuperuser
     Run the development server:

     python manage.py runserver
-Access the API: Navigate to http://127.0.0.1:8000/api/ in your web browser or use tools like Postman to interact with the API.
+    Access the API: Navigate to http://127.0.0.1:8000/inventory/ in your web browser or use tools like Postman to interact with the API.

-API Endpoints
+**API Endpoints**

     Method	Endpoint	        Description
-POST	/api/register/	Register a new user
+    POST	/inventory/register/	    Register a new user
-POST	/api/login/	Log in a user and receive a token
+    POST	/inventory/login/	        Log in a user and receive a token
-GET	/api/items/	Retrieve all inventory items
+    GET	    /inventory/items/	        Retrieve all inventory items
-POST	/api/items/	Create a new inventory item
+    POST	/inventory/items/	        Create a new inventory item
-GET	/api/items/{id}/	Retrieve a specific inventory item
+    GET	    /inventory/items/{id}/	Retrieve a specific inventory item
-PUT	/api/items/{id}/	Update a specific inventory item
+    PUT	    /inventory/items/{id}/	Update a specific inventory item
-DELETE	/api/items/{id}/	Delete a specific inventory item
+    DELETE	/inventory/items/{id}/	Delete a specific inventory item

-Authentication
+**Authentication**

-To authenticate, use the /api/login/ endpoint to obtain an access token.
+    To authenticate, use the /inventory/login/ endpoint to obtain an access token.
 Include the token in the Authorization header as follows:

     Authorization: Bearer <your_access_token>

-Running Tests
+**Running Tests**

     To run the test suite, use the following command:

     python manage.py test inventory.tests
-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a new branch:

-git checkout -b feature/YourFeature
-Commit your changes:

-git commit -m 'Add some feature'
-Push to the branch:

-git push origin feature/YourFeature
-Open a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
-Django REST Framework for making API development easier.
-Any other libraries or frameworks used.
-Customization
-Replace https://github.com/yourusername/inventory_management.git with the actual URL of your repository.
-Update any specific instructions or features unique to your implementation.
-Feel free to modify this README as needed to better fit your project's specifics!